 - Free Plus Shipping Strategy: A free plus shipping offer is a product you sell for $0.00, and only charge the customer for shipping costs.

 - Medium-Ticket Product: This is selling medium-priced products using a high price margin – usually between $10 – $50.

 - Cost-Based Pricing: This is the practice of setting prices based on the cost of the goods or services being sold.

 - Bundle Pricing: This is a strategy that retailers use to sell lots of items at higher margins while providing consumers a discount at the same time

-- Perceived Value Pricing: This is the value which customers are willing to pay for a particular product or service based on their perception about the product.
+- Perceived Value Pricing: This is the value that customers are willing to pay for a particular product or service based on their perception of the product.